eXtremal-ik7/poolfrontend/doc/httpApi.md

 Pool frontend must have a handler for configured activation link fornat.

 ### arguments:
-* login:string - Unique user identifier (up to 64 characters)
+* [required] login:string - Unique user identifier (up to 64 characters)
-* password:string - Password (8-64 characters length)
+* [required] password:string - Password (8-64 characters length)
-* email:string - User email
+* [optional] email:string - User email, can be omitted, if isActive=true
-* name:string - User name (display instead of login in 'blocks found by pool' table (up to 256 characters)
+* [required] name:string - User name (display instead of login in 'blocks found by pool' table (up to 256 characters)
+* [optional] isActive:boolean - if true, function will create activated user (option available for admin account only)
+* [optional] isReadOnly:boolean - if true, user will have no write access to his account (option available for admin account only)
+* [optional] id:string - unique user session id returned by userlogin function, only admin session is usable

 ### return values:
 * status:string - can be one of common status values or: